Captalys/api-example/README.md

-# middle
+# api-example

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project to study APIs using compojure, schema, clojure.spec and some others..

 ## Usage

-FIXME
+`lein ring server <port-of-your-choice>`

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Wanderson Ferreira

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at